 To help make it easier for you the smaller sheds are used for basic tool storage such as the 5 x 4 and the 6 x 4.
 For a decent size shed, the 8 x 6 and the 10 x 6 are the most popular choices.
 For someone who wants a bigger shed then the 12 x 8 is by a long way the best choice.

 This is often forgotten about and can be a costly mistake.
 When you are buying a shed you need to think of its location.
 Where is it going to sit in your garden or yard?
 There are a number of things to consider when deciding on this.
-I have listed these below:
+We have listed these below:

 - Will you want to be able to have electricity inside the shed?
 If so you will need to work out a way of doing that without causing massive disruption to your garden or yard.
 Typically electric is run to a shed using an armoured cable buried under the ground.
 That usually means tracking and digging a trench and then connecting the cable to the mains using its own distribution box.
 All of this is an expense.
 I would simply have to have power in my shed to run power tools, lighting and for some other basics.